astrotuna201/ntf/README.md

 sum(view, result: &viewSum)
 assert(viewSum.scalarValue() == 312)
 ```
+### ReadOnly References
+A tensor constructor is provided to create a read only reference to a memory buffer.
+This is useful to access data from a variety of sources without copying.
+The associated _TensorArray_ is initialized with an _UnsafeRawBufferPointer_ to the data.

+Examples:
+* a record from a memory mapped database or file
+* a network data buffer
+* a hardware frame buffer
 ***
 # Device Abstraction
 NetlibTF defines a set of class protocols for platform abstraction.
 They encapsulate functionality to allow run time selection of a compute service (cpu, cuda, metal, etc.) and hardware device, to enable application portability without recoding.